 - Category: Credit Cards

 These days, plenty of major businesses and companies provide a credit card branded with their name.
-This is a heavily utilized practice; for instance, credit cards such as the Victoria’s Secret Angel Card or the Staples® Credit Card are prime examples.
-Credit cards such as these are no different than other credit cards in the sense that annual percentage rates, annual fees, and monthly payments all work the same way.
-In spite of that, there is a clear difference in the incentive for these credit cards from the perspective of both the consumer and the business.
+They are no different than other credit cards in the sense that annual percentage rates, annual fees, and monthly payments all work the same way.
+But there is a clear difference in the incentive for these credit cards from the perspectives of both the consumer and the business.

-From the company point of view, these credit cards are basically meant to improve business and revenue.
-These travel credit cards often provide some benefits and exclusive access to customers, so they essentially drive people to spend money with the brand.
+Of course, companies offer these credit cards to improve their business and revenue.
+For example, travel credit cards often provide some benefits and exclusive access to customers to encourage them to spend money with the brand.

-On the other hand, these cards can be fairly beneficial from the consumer perspective.
-If a customer knows he or she will be spending money with a company, then there is definitely a positive incentive to signing up for a store or company branded card.
-The main incentive being the credit card benefits which can provide many benefits with continued patronage at one store.
+On the other hand, these cards can be fairly beneficial from the consumer's perspective.
+If a customer knows he or she will be spending money with a company, then there is an incentive to sign up for a company-branded card.
+The main incentive is the credit card’s rewards, which can provide many benefits for continued patronage with one company.

 Airlines are no exception to this rule; in fact, airline credit cards offer some of the best benefits on the market.
-Since recurring airline customers are guaranteed to spend thousands on air travel, it makes perfect sense to pick up a branded airline credit card and build up benefits with that airline company.
+Since frequent airline customers can spend thousands on air travel, it might make sense to look at the best airline credit cards to earn miles and other benefits with that airline company.

-That being said, there are plenty of airlines in the world, so there are plenty of airline credit cards to choose from.
-Here is a list of the best airline credit cards this year.
+There are plenty of airlines in the world, so there are plenty of airline credit cards to choose from.
+Here is a list of the best airline credit cards of 2018.

 *All APRs listed below are current as of the date of this posting and are subject to change at any time depending on the card issuer and market fluctuation.

-Rewards: 2 miles/$ on Delta purchases, 1 mile/$ on all purchases
+Rewards: 2 miles/dollar on Delta purchases, 1 mile/dollar on all purchases

 Fees: $195 annual, $5 or 3% on balance transfers, $37 late payment fee, no foreign transaction fee

-Rewards: 2 miles/$ on Delta purchases, 1 mile/$ on all purchases
+Rewards: 2 miles/dollar on Delta purchases, 1 mile/dollar on all purchases